Anuradhapura: Etymology

-Early history
+The origin of the name Anuradhapura is rooted in ancient Sri Lankan tradition and is documented in the Mahāvaṃsa.
+According to this text: “Here and there did Vijaya’s ministers found villages.
+Anuradhagama was built by a man of that name near the Kadamba river.”
+This refers to Anuradha, a minister in the court of Prince Vijaya (543–505 BCE), who is credited with founding a settlement near the present-day Malwathu Oya, then known as the Kadamba River.
+The name Anuradhagama (from Anuradha + gama, meaning "village") was thus given to this early settlement.

+In 377 BCE, during the reign of King Pandukabhaya (474–367 BCE), this village was formally established as the capital of the Sinhalese kingdom.
+According to the Mahāvaṃsa: “He laid out the city Anuradhapura, and established it as the capital.”

+As the settlement expanded into an urban centre, its name changed to Anuradhapura—Anuradha + pura, with pura meaning “city” in Sinhala, Sanskrit, and Pali.

+The antiquity of Anuradhapura is further supported by classical Western sources.
+In the 2nd century CE, Claudius Ptolemy, the Greco-Roman geographer, identified a place called Anourogrammoi in his Geographia, which scholars widely interpret as a reference to Anuradhagama/Anuradhapura: “Among the cities of Taprobane [Sri Lanka], there is Anourogrammoi…” This external reference underscores the city's longstanding regional prominence and recognition in ancient global cartography.

+History

-Anuradhapura is the best representation of the beginnings of pre-modern urbanization in Sri Lanka.
-The development of the initial settlement at the site of the city can be attributed to the second global cycle of historical evolution with the generalized diffusion of iron technology in the Old World through the first millennium BCE, culminating in the emergence of many historical civilizations.
-The history of Anuradhapura then extends from its traditional founding in the recorded history in the fourth century BCE and its subsequent laying-out by Devanampiya Tissa (250–210 BCE) to its abandonment by the last of the Anuradhapura kings at the end of the tenth century CE, its brief reoccupation in the eleventh century and the restoration of some of its major monuments, in the third quarter of the twelfth century.
+Anuradhapura is the best representation of the beginnings of pre-modern urbanisation in Sri Lanka.
+The development of the initial settlement at the site of the city can be attributed to the second global cycle of historical evolution with the generalised diffusion of iron technology in the Old World through the first millennium BCE, culminating in the emergence of many historical civilisations.
+The history of Anuradhapura then extends from its traditional founding in the recorded history in the fourth century BCE and its subsequent laying-out by Devanampiya Tissa (250–210 BCE) to its abandonment by the last of the Anuradhapura kings at the end of the tenth century CE, its brief reoccupation in the eleventh century and the restoration of some of its major monuments, in the late 13th century CE by Vijayabahu IV (1267–1270 CE).

-Iron Age
+Prehistoric and Early Settlement (before 4th century BCE)

 Even though, historical chronicle Mahāvaṃsa (5th century CE) place founding of the city in the 5th century BC, the archaeological data from the excavation of the citadel area of the old city puts the date of the human settlement as far back as the 10th century BC.
 According to these excavations, protohistoric Iron Age of the city spans from 900 - 600 BCE, with the appearance of iron technology, pottery, the horse, domestic cattle and paddy cultivation.
-In the time period 700 -600 BCE, the settlement in Anuradhapura had grown over an area of at least 50 ha.
+In the time period 700-600 BCE, the settlement in Anuradhapura had grown over an area of at least 50 ha.
 Irrigable and fertile land surround the city, strategically situated with major ports northwest and northeast of the island.
 The city also benefited from dense jungle surroundings, providing a natural defense from invaders.